stripethree/proving-ground/README.md

 # proving-ground

-A test repo I can use to try things but do not seem to use much
+A test repo that I do not seem to use much